Nadav23AnT/DevOpsExperts_Path/README.md

-# Nadav-Chen-s-Projects
+# My DevOps Path

-All files in this repository are challenges on the path to learn python
+All files in this repository are challenges on the path to learn DevOps